 Policy Objective Ensuring that the reference amount used as a basis for calculation of position limits allows the limits to be effective given the level of trading in a commodity derivative.
 Also ensuring that the calculation of the open interest is consistent among different trading venues.
 Technical Proposal The baseline figure used for commodity derivatives contracts with very large level of deliverable supply should be the open interest.
 The calculation of open interest is clarified, and the source of data used unified among NCAs.
 Benefits Provides clarity and certainty on the methodology of calculation of open interest.
 Ensures the level playing field of the position limits where the similar contracts are traded on more than one trading venue and ensures effective position limits for contracts with very high deliverable supply.

-Cost to regulator: NCAs may incur one-off costs of reviewing the existing procedures and setting up the relevant reports on the basis of position reporting
+Cost to regulator: - One-off NCAs may incur one-off costs of reviewing the existing procedures and setting up the relevant reports on the basis of position reporting - On-going data.
+Compliance cost: None identified. - One-off - On-going Cost to other stakeholders None identified

-- One-off data.

-- On-going

-Compliance cost: None identified.

-- One-off

-- On-going

-Cost to other stakeholders None identified

-Indirect costs None identified